dawsontoth/local-gateway-attached-to-variant/README.md

 - `graphName` and `variant` are also in this file.
 These are what the server will use for the rover commands.
   - a command similar to `rover subgraph list ${config.graphName}@${config.variant}` is used.
 If you are not seeing the expected results please check the values from here first.
+- `fed2` if true will try to compile your schema using fed 2 spec.
+If false will use fed 1.
+- `useStudio` if set to true will use

 ### Starting the server